-Benzodiazepine antagonist, non-selective for α1, α2, α3 or α5-containing GABAA receptors.
+Flumazenil is a benzodiazepine antagonist, non-selective for α1, α2, α3 or α5-containing GABAA receptors.
 Centrally active upon systemic administration in vivo.
+Also inhibits repressor element-1 silencing transcription factor (REST) by targeting degradation.

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 The following data is based on the product molecular weight 303.29.
-Batch specific molecular weights may vary from batch to batch due to solvent of hydration, which will affect the solvent volumes required to prepare stock solutions.
+Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|